 At the master’s level, students work closely with a supervisor and their research is supported by that supervisor.
 Thus, no student is accepted into the program unless a faculty member agrees to supervise that student.

-Satisfactory progress in research constitutes credit for the mandatory BIOL 6021 3.0 (first year) and BIOL 6022 3.0 (second year) courses, which are the annual MSc Research Progress Evaluation exercises.
+Satisfactory progress in research constitutes credit for the mandatory BIOL 6021 3.0 (first year) and BIOL 6022 3.0 (second year) courses, which are during the Winter term, MSc Research Progress Evaluation exercises.
 All entering students develop a research proposal with their supervisor and have a formal committee meeting (including completion of a Research Progress Evaluation form) in the first term of their degree studies.
 Progress in research is monitored by the Supervisory Committee (usually the supervisor plus one other faculty) through meetings with the student.
-The MSc Research Progress Evaluation, usually in the second and fifth terms of study, requires that students submit a written report of their research findings, present and review their research and course work progress with their supervisory committee, and satisfy the requirement of regular attendance at the graduate student seminar series and one presentation during the degree program.
+The MSc Research Progress Evaluation, during the Winter term, in the second and fifth terms of study, requires that students submit a written report of their research findings, present and review their research and course work progress with their supervisory committee, and satisfy the requirement of regular attendance at the graduate student seminar series and one presentation during the degree program.
 In the event of failure to achieve satisfactory progress, the student will normally be required to withdraw from the program.

 In addition, each MSc student must take a minimum of 6 credits from Biology Graduate Courses, including one of BIOL5038 1.5 (Current Topics in Molecular and Cellular Biology), BIOL 5086 1.5 (Critical Skills in Ecology and Evolution), or BIOL 5100 1.5 (Critical Skills in Animal Physiology).
 MSc students in the Neuroscience Graduate Diploma program may take BIOL 5146 3.0 (Fundamentals in Neuroscience I) in lieu of BIOL 5038, BIOL 5086 or BIOL 5100.